 2. What must the government prove to establish a criminal violation of the money laundering laws?

-- entering into or becoming concerned in an arrangement, and knowing or suspecting that it facilitates (by whatever means) the acquisition, retention, use or control of criminal property by or on behalf of another person (section 328 POCA); and
+‘The arrangements offence’ – it is an offence to enter into or become concerned in an arrangement that a person knows or suspects would facilitate (by whatever means) the acquisition, retention, use or control of criminal property by or on behalf of another person.

-A person does not commit an offence under section 329 POCA if he acquired, used or had possession of the property for ‘adequate consideration’ (section 329(2)(c) POCA).
-This defence is available, for example, where the criminal property has been acquired through receipt of monies in relation to the provision of services by a professional advisor (such as a solicitor or accountant).
-The limitations of this defence are set out in section 329(3) POCA.
+A person does not commit an offence under section 329 POCA if she or he acquired, used or had possession of the criminal property for ‘adequate consideration’ (section 329(2)(c) POCA) (ie, where the value of the consideration is not significantly less than the value of the property and the consideration does not assist another to carry out criminal conduct).
+This defence is available, for example, where the criminal property has been acquired through receipt of monies in relation to/in return for the provision of legitimate services that do not assist another to carry out criminal activity.

 3. What are the predicate offences to money laundering?
 Do they include foreign crimes and tax offences?